Installing WSL 2

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # Enable ‘Virtual Machine Platform’

-# Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -NoRestart # older win10
+# Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -NoRestart # for even older win10

-wsl --set-version Ubuntu 2 # convert current installed
+# wsl --set-version <ubuntu-dist-NAME> 2 # for even older win10 # convert current if installed

 ref: OMG Ubuntu.co.uk